 Just a few short subway stops away, Gwangalli beach has a laid-back atmosphere which makes it a favorite over bustling Haeundae.
-Here, you can catch some rays, eat at one of the many delicious restaurants on the main beach road, drink until the wee hours of the morning and stumble 10 feet back onto the sandy shore to shoot off fireworks while basked in the glow of the Diamond Bridge’s nightly LED light-show.
+Here, you can catch some rays, eat at one of the many delicious restaurants on the main beach road, drink until the wee hours of the morning and stumble 10 feet back onto the sandy shore to shoot off fireworks while basking in the glow of the Diamond Bridge’s nightly LED light-show.

 While an excellent daytime location, this place really comes alive after the sun goes down.

 If you crave more seclusion, transit-accessible Dadaepo Beach and Songjeong Beach are equally desirable.
 The quieter locations are terrific choices for a more relaxed family or friends-only outing.

 Regardless of whether you wish to lounge in the sun with 700,000 friends, head out for an afternoon of sunbathing and unexpectedly stay until the sunrise, or spend your time enjoying a quieter environment, Busan’s selection of excellent beaches definitely lives up to the hype.